Gounlaf/PowerRoute/README.md

 * path
 * secure

+#### ServerError

+Sets the response statusCode to 500.
+Other error statusCode can also be passed as argument.
+On invalid error given, sets 500.

 #### SetHeader

 This action sets the value of a header.
 As an argument receives an object with the following keys:
 * name
 * value

+#### StatusCode

+Sets the response statusCode to 200 as default.
+Other error statusCode can be passed as argument.
+On invalid error throws an exception.

-## Extending PowerRoute
+## Extending PowerRoute!

 ### Creating your own actions

-To create your own actions to be used through PowerRoute you have to create a class in which you should extend AbstractArgumentAware class and must implement ActionInterface.
+To create your own actions to be used through PowerRoute! you have to create a class in which you should extend AbstractArgumentAware class and must implement ActionInterface.
 If you want to give your action the ability to support placeholders, you you must use PlacheolderEvaluator trait.

 * **AbstractArgumentAware** is a class shared by all components, that gives them access to the argument from the configuration.
 * **ActionInterface** defines the method that should be implemented by the action.